Rabbies_Logotype_Hero_Navy_RGB_AW.png

 His name is Rupert, Rupert the Rabbie’s Reindeer.
 He sits in my window and helps my passengers and me find the right bus after we’ve been exploring.
 He’s even got his own wee uniform.

 But why a reindeer?
 Well, did you know that Scotland is home to Britain’s only free-ranging herd of reindeer.
-And they live in The Cairngorm National Park, one of the most beautiful parts of Scotland.
+And they live in the Cairngorm National Park, one of the most beautiful parts of Scotland.

 But why are they the only free-ranging herd?
 Well, reindeer were once completely native to Scotland, and found over a much larger range.
 However, they became extinct hundreds of years ago, likely due to a mixture of natural climate change and over hunting.